samuelpb/Principles-of-Programming-Langs/README.md

     Implement a spell checker using Scheme and Racket, to learn how to use a functional programming language.

 Third Project:
-    Implement three functions in Haskell
+    Implement three functions in Haskell (skips, localMaxima, and histogram)

 Fourth Project:
     Implement a simplified hangman game using IO functionality of Haskell.